suborbital/se2-node/docs/NodeApi.md

 }
 ```

+Note this is exactly what should have returned from the `getFunctions` method, a list of available functions for the given user in the given namespace.

-Now that we have gotten a list of available functions, we now have to execute one of those functions.To do this we will use the `run` execution method from the Execution API.
+Now that we have gotten this list of available functions, we now have to execute one of those functions.
+To do this we will use the `run` execution method from the Execution API.

-The execution API specifically is used by your application servers to execute the one of the functions.
+The `run` method executes the given function, with the provided body, params and state loaded into the function at runtime.

-Let's take the first function above named `foo` and execute it.
-You'll see that you specify the function name `fnName` in the parameters to the `run` method along with the 4 other parameters: environment, customerId, namespace, and version.
-An example is below:
+Let's take the function `foo` returned from the response above and execute it.
+You'll see that we specify the function name `fnName` in the parameters to the `run` method along with the 4 other parameters: environment, customerId, namespace, and version.
+That would look something like this:

 ```typescript
 async function runFunction() {